-Oxytocin has many effects on the brain and what is known about its benefits seems to be just the tip of the iceberg.
-Researchers have studied oxytocin for its pro-social benefits, but its actual benefits on humans are far-reaching controlling mood, sexual behavior, metabolism, and eating behaviors.
+Oxytocin has many effects on the brain, and what is known about its benefits seems to be just the tip of the iceberg.
+Researchers have studied oxytocin for its pro-social benefits, but its actual benefits for humans are far-reaching, controlling mood, sexual behavior, metabolism, and eating behaviors.

 Oxytocin is a hormone that is released during childbirth, breastfeeding, sex, or after a hug or a cuddle with someone you have bonded with socially.
 For example, oxytocin helps bind parents to children and romantic partners with each other.

 Oxytocin is released in the brain when sensory nerves are activated during labor, breastfeeding, or sex.
 It can also be released with more superficial stimulation like stroking or hugging.
 Oxytocin may also be released after exercise or listening to music.
 It is being studied to treat conditions such as depression, autism spectrum disorder, and drug addiction.
 Researchers are working on better understanding this important hormone.